 5.4.
-Requirements for pressure relief device and shut-off device
+Requirements for pressure relief device(PRD and shut-off device

-The pressure relief devices and shut-off devices shall be tested and type-approved in accordance with Part II of this Regulation and produced in conformity with the approved type.
+The PRDs and shut-off devices shall be tested and type-approved in accordance with Part II of this Regulation and produced in conformity with the approved type.